Upper Body Stretches

 Stability Ball Dual Arm Lat Stretch

-The best time to perform these upper body stretches is after your back workout.
-Especially if you did a lot of pulls such as pull ups.
+This is what I like to call an all purpose upper body stretch.
+The best time to perform this upper body stretch is after your back workout, especially if you did a lot of pulls such as pull ups.

-Start: Kneel on the floor and have a stability bal in front of you.
+Start: Kneel on the floor and have a stability ball in front of you.
 Put both fists on the ball with your palms facing each other.

 Begin the stretch: Lean forward and roll the ball away from you.